Artem Sukhotskyi

-Artem Mykhaylovych Sukhotskyi (Артем Михайлович Сухоцький; born 6 December 1992) is a Ukrainian professional footballer who plays as a left-back for A Lyga club Dainava.
+Artem Mykhaylovych Sukhotskyi (Артем Михайлович Сухоцький; born 6 December 1992) is a Ukrainian professional footballer who plays as a left-back.

 Club career

 He is a product of the Dynamo Kyiv sportive school.
 On 12 January 2012, Sukhotskyi signed a contract with Illichivets Mariupol in the Ukrainian Premier League.

 Zorya Luhansk

 In 2016, he moved to Zorya Luhansk.
 He made 40 league appearances and scored once for the club, helping them finish third in the 2016–17 season.

 Slovan Bratislava

 In January 2018, Sukhotskyi joined Slovak side Slovan Bratislava, with whom he won two league titles, in 2018–19 and 2019–20, as well as the 2019–20 Slovak Cup.

 Dinamo Minsk

 In 2020, he moved on loan to Dinamo Minsk where he played 25 match in Belarusian Premier League.

 Desna Chernihiv

 On 19 February 2021, Sukhotskyi joined Desna Chernihiv, the main club of Chernihiv, becoming the second most expensive player of the club, after Oleksiy Hutsulyak.
 On 26 February 2021, he made his league debut for the new club in a 3–0 win over Inhulets Petrove at the Valeriy Lobanovskyi Dynamo Stadium.
 On 16 July 2021, it was announced he would be leaving the club shortly.